 Why wait on this one?

-In contrast to Throwback Thursdays, I like to use Fridays to look forward to an upcoming release I’m excited about!
+Hey y’all!
+In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
 Today’s is Concrete Rose by Angie Thomas (who I feel probably doesn’t need an introduction as an author at this point).
 Expected Release: January 12, 2021

 Why wait on this one?